-The rice is tender and fluffy!
-We can now serve the rice in a bowl.
+The rice is tender, moist and fluffy!
+Serve the rice in a large bowl.

-This rice is moist, tender and fluffy, bursting in tropical flavors.
+This rice is so delicious, bursting in tropical flavors.
 We normally serve this rice dish with roasted pork shoulder and pasteles!

 Click on the button below to watch my YouTube Video on How to Prepare Rice with Green Pigeon Peas (Arroz con Gandules), using a Pressure Cooker!